A Beginner’s Guide to Working Out with Right Nutrition

 Most people assume that they need more calories (energy) when they start exercising.
 But, in reality, your fitness goals dictate your energy requirements as your body’s energy balance regulates your weight and body composition.

 So what is this energy balance?
-It is the balance between the calories you consume and the calories you burn, through physical activity and metabolic processes like breathing and digestion.
+It is the balance between the calories you consume and the calories you burn.
+Calories are burnt through physical activity and metabolic processes like breathing and digestion.
 If your calorie intake matches your calorie output, your weight remains the same.
 But, if you consume more calories than you burn, you will end up gaining weight.

 So, if you are exercising to lose weight, your calorie intake should be lesser than the calories you burn.
-On the other hand, if your aim is to gain muscle mass, your target calories should increase based on the intensity and duration of your workout.
+But if your aim is to gain muscle mass, your target calories should increase based on the intensity and duration of your workout.

 As important as it is to have enough carbs at the right time, it is equally important to eat the right carbs to meet your energy needs.
-Complex carbs found in whole grains, vegetables, and fruits are great to complement increased physical activity because they are digested slowly and keep you energized throughout the day.
+Complex carbs found in whole grains, vegetables, and fruits are great to complement increased physical activity.
+This is because they are digested slowly and keep you energized throughout the day.

 So how can you ensure that you are on the right diet?